-One of the girls that I met when I went to Busan, Rosa, was staying in Seoul Korea one weekend cause she was going back to Chicago.
-So, I decided to spend a weekend in Seoul with her.
+One of the girls that I met when I went to Busan, Rosa, was staying in the capital one weekend cause she was heading back home to Chicago.
+I decided to spend a weekend in Seoul Korea with her.

 It ended up raining all day Saturday, which put a damper on things.
 No pun intended.
 Haha.
 Nambu is in such a great area in Seoul.
 It’s right near the Metro line and Rosa’s Airbnb was less than a 10-minute walk from the station.

 We made plans to meet in Itaewon and get brunch.
 I had never been to Itaewon and it was super exciting to finally go!